-Revelation 3
+Revelation 3 no

 3:2 Wake up [urgent admonition to be watchful; city had experienced two military defeats because sentries fell asleep at their posts]!
-Strengthen what [Christian traits or members] remains and is about to die [need for urgent/decisive action], for I have not found your deeds [works not measure up to God’s standards] complete [unfulfilled purpose] in the sight of my God.
+Strengthen what [Christian traits or members] remains and is about to die [need for urgent/decisive action], for I have not found your deeds [works did not measure up to God’s standards] complete [unfulfilled purpose] in the sight of my God.

 3:5 He [any member of the church] who overcomes will [church was not beyond hope], like them, be dressed in white.
 I will never blot out [erase/remove] his name from the book of life [registry of citizens of heaven], but will acknowledge his name before my Father and his angels [cf. Matt.
 10:32].